mhanco/jurity_examples/docs/fairness_metrics_practitioners_guide.md

 ### Theil Index

 What it measures: How unevenly benefits are distributed across demographic groups relative to their population share.
+Technically, the index is an individual-level inequality measure that can be decomposed to show how much inequality comes from between-group differences.

 Why it matters: Quantifies systemic inequality in opportunity allocation—regulators and stakeholders increasingly care about whether AI systems concentrate advantages or distribute them fairly across society.